facebookincubator/katran/tools/start_katran/README.md

 almost all flags are one to one mapping to CLI flags of katran_server and have the same meaning few exceptions are:
- * -affinitize = discover CPU topology and write IRQ affinitiy. true by default
+ * -affinitize = discover CPU topology and write IRQ affinitiy. false by default
  * -affinitize_only = dont try to start katran and do IRQ affinity only
  * -strategy = which IRQ to CPU mapping strategy to use
  * -run (default false) = by default we run in "dryrun" mode. we wont start katran w/o this flag